yewon5858/testing-ai-more/README.md

 For example 1:6 means the first decision contains 6 conditions.
 The closer the curves are to the top left the more the n+1 solutions.

 ![](./LPB.png)

+## MCDC-Backend

+### Flask Describtion

+### Docker

+Use "docker build -t mcdc_test_backend ." to build locally the docker image.
+Afterwards you can run "docker run -p 5000:5000 mcdc_test_backend" to start the container.